TIY-Austin-Front-End-Engineering/command-line-programming-quiz/README.md

-# Choose Your Own Adventure
+# Command Line Programming Quiz

 ## Description
-Create a &quot;choose your own adventure&quot; style game.
+Create a programming quiz on the command line to test the skill of your fellow students.

 ## Objectives